You Lucky Dog: Plot

 Windsor's relatives meet with Mr. Phister, a greedy lawyer who will only take the case to trial for 30 percent of the money in their uncle's trust fund.
 Windsor's relatives, who are used to living a luxurious lifestyle, instead plot to regain the mansion and to become the trustees of the trust fund on their own.
 One night, Jack begins acting like a dog after Lucky becomes overly excited about dog bones he had buried in the mansion's backyard.
 Jack joins Lucky in his search for bones, and later tears up furniture with Lucky, scaring away the mansion's two maids with his dog-like behavior.
 The morning after this incident, Jack explains to Calvin that when Lucky becomes too excited, he takes over Jack´s body and Jack ¨becomes¨ Lucky.
 Later that day, to help Lucky get over the death of his owner, Jack and Calvin take him to a local shopping mall.
 At the mall's pet store, Jack signs additional paperwork for Allison and also meets her daughter, Nicole, who wants to buy a puppy.
 However, Allison tells her daughter that their apartment is not a suitable living environment for a puppy.
 In the mall's food court, Lucky becomes excited at the scent of food.
 Jack's mind once again transforms into that of Lucky’s.
 Jack and Lucky devour leftover food on tables and inside a trash bin.

 After numerous failed attempts, Windsor's relatives agree to Phister's expensive offer to take the case to trial and have Jack declared mentally incompetent.
 At the courthouse, Jack demonstrates his connection to Lucky by getting him excited and demonstrating that when Lucky controls his body, he can identify objects that he cannot see, but Lucky can.
 Jack discovers through Lucky's thoughts that Lyle likely poisoned his uncle.
 Lyle threatens the courtroom with a gun after Jack accuses him of murdering his uncle.
-Lucky knocks Lyle over, and he is arrested along with Margaret and Rueben.
+Lucky knocks Lyle over, and he is arrested along with Margaret and Reuben.
 At the mansion, Jack reveals to Allison and her daughter that he purchased all of the dogs at the mall's pet store, at Lucky's request.
 Among the dogs that will live at the mansion is a puppy for Nicole and a female companion for Lucky.